xtuml/bridgepoint/doc-bridgepoint/notes/8484_masl_auto_satisfaction_creation/8484_masl_auto_satisfaction.int.md

 4. Requirements
 ---------------
-The following requirements are specific to model import of a single file model with packages that contain a description string: masl_project.
 4.1 For each unsatisfied provision search the package for a matching requirement and create a satisfaction if a match is found.
 4.2 Create no more than 1 satisfaction per requirement and provision.